Abortion in Australia: Western Australia

-In Western Australia, since 20 May 1998, abortions are allowed on request (with a referral from a doctor) up to 20 weeks of pregnancy—subject to counselling by a medical practitioner other than the one performing the abortion—or when serious personal, family or social consequences will result to the woman if an abortion is not performed, when the life or physical or mental health of the woman is endangered and when the pregnancy causes serious danger to the woman's mental health.
-After 20 weeks of pregnancy abortions may only be performed if the fetus is likely to be born with severe medical problems—which must be confirmed by two independently appointed doctors.
-In the event of the woman being under 16 years of age one of her parents must be notified, except where permission has been granted by the Children's Court or the woman does not live with her parents.
+In Western Australia, from May 1998, abortions became legal on request (with a referral from a doctor) up to 20 weeks of pregnancy, though subject to counselling by a medical practitioner other than the one performing the abortion.
+After 20 weeks of pregnancy, abortions were only able to be performed if the foetus was likely to be born with severe medical problems, which needed to be confirmed by two independently appointed doctors.
+For girls under 16 years of age, one parent needed to be notified, except where permission has been granted by the Children's Court or when the child did not live with her parents.

+In September 2023, progressive abortion reforms were made under the Abortion Legislation Reform Act, which included fully removing abortion from the criminal code, removing the need for parental notification for minors, and reducing the number of doctors needed to approve most abortions from two to one.
+The need for mandatory counselling was also removed, and the time at which additional requirements for abortion apply was increased from 20 weeks gestation to 23 weeks.
+The changes came into effect on 27 March 2024.

 Western Australia was the last jurisdiction in Australia not to have safe access zones.
-A bill to create safe zones within 150 metres of abortion clinics was formally passed in August 2021 and went into legal effect from 1 September on assent.
+A bill to create safe zones within 150 metres of abortion clinics was formally passed in August 2021, and went into legal effect from 1 September on assent.
 A 2020 report by the Western Australian Department of Health found that 70% of people approved of safe access zones.

-The State Government, through the Department of Health, is proposing changes in 2023 to existing abortion legislation to improve access to safe and timely abortion care in Western Australia.
+Access to services

+In November 2024, it was revealed that several hospitals within NSW rural communities were explicitly denying women access to abortion by way of a "self imposed regulation", forcing women to travel hours to either Sydney or Canberra to access abortion.

+Telehealth services

+With advancements in technology and the need for accessible healthcare services, telehealth has become a pivotal mode for providing abortion services across Australia.
+This approach allows women in remote, rural, and urban areas to access safe and legal abortion services, without the need for physical attendance in a healthcare facility.